knoxa/knoxa.github.io/examples/DEV-MUC3-0325.md

 	GTD: The assassination of Archbishop Óscar Romero is GTD incident 198003240008
 	Wikipedia: The assassination of Archbishop Óscar Romero is  described at https://en.wikipedia.org/wiki/%C3%93scar_Romero#Assassination

+## Sensemaking

+The report is from a newspaper, *El Mundo*, dated 31 July 1989.
+We can quote extracts from it as *locutions* made by the paper,

+	El Mundo (1989-07-31): ...
+FORMER PRESIDENT DUARTE ...

+and then use these as premises for arguments.
+For example we might take this premise, and a rule that says,

+	RULES1: The adjective "former" inmplies a person no longer has a role.

+to make the argument:

+	SENSE1: José Napoleón Duarte ceased to be President of El Salvador before 31 July 1989.

+This last argument assumes that we already have the knowledge to identify Duarte and his role.
+If not, we can simply make the same sort of argument in terms of the report text:

+	SENSE1: "DUARTE" ceased to be "PRESIDENT" before 31 July 1989.

+We then have the argument that "DUARTE" is "JOSE NAPOLEON DUARTE" above, and we can argue that the report context (see Dublin Core metadata in [DEV-MUC3-0325](http://dstl.github.io/muc3/dev/DEV-MUC3-0325.xhtml) page source) suggests "PRESIDENT" is "President of El Salvador".
+With these as premises, an agent might claim:

+	SENSE2: "JOSE NAPOLEON DUARTE" ceased to be President of El Salvador before 31 July 1989.

+This sort of argument lets us build new knowledge, and check or qualify existing knowledge.